NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 - Navigate to the '/RetrospectiveExtension.Frontend' folder, run `npm install` to download all the dependent packages listed in 'package.json'.

-- Run `npm run build` to build the project.
+- Run `npm run build:dev` to build the project.

 - Run `npm run start:dev`to start the webpack-dev-server